swornimamishra/Guvi-Zen-Class-Database-Model/README.md

 The mockinterviewinfo table references the studentinfo table via studentid.
 The mockinterviewinfo table references the mentorinfo table via mentorid.
 The mockinterviewinfo table references the batchinfo table via batchid.
-Exporting Your Model
+(6).Exporting Your Model
-Export as SQL or Image:
+(7).Export as SQL or Image:
-Once your model is complete, export it as SQL code and as an image.
+(A).Once your model is complete, export it as SQL code and as an image.
-You can use the generated SQL code to create your database schema.
+(B).You can use the generated SQL code to create your database schema.